startup financial model

 What Is A Startup Financial Model And What Is It Used For?

-For startups, a financial modeling is a finance tool that should be the numerical representation of the startup’s strategy and vision.
+For startups, a financial model is a finance tool that should be the numerical representation of the startup’s strategy and vision.
 It communicates and forecasts the company’s revenues, customers, KPIs, expenses, employee headcount and cash position.

-For early-stage businesses, or simple ‘ideas,’ the startup financial model is a business plan that outlines the near-term expenses and goals for the company, and longer-term illustrates the startup’s growth potential.
+For early-stage businesses or simple ‘ideas,’ the startup financial model is a business plan that outlines the near-term expenses and goals for the company, and longer-term illustrates the startup’s growth potential.
 Companies raising venture capital funding will use the projections as a tool to communicate with the VCs, and it will often be an important part of finance due diligence.

 What Information Goes Into A Startup Financial Model?